Stencyl/stencylpedia/block-reference/behavior/triggers.md

 ![global-trigger-block](http://static.stencyl.com/pedia2/block-images/7%20-%20Behavior/0%20-%20Triggers/say-this.png)

-Triggers a custom event in this behaviors.
+Triggers a custom event in this behavior.
 This is a direct function call, so an event with the specified name must exist, otherwise it will cause a compilation error.

 ```
 _customEvent_text();